Recreational Water Quality Monitoring in Santa Cruz County

 The County of Santa Cruz Environmental Health Service routinely monitors rivers, creeks, and ocean swimming areas in Santa Cruz County for the potential presence of disease-causing organisms by testing for "indicator" bacteria.

 Indicator bacteria are types of bacteria not normally found in high numbers in oceans, rivers, or creeks but always found in sources of sewage contamination.
 The County of Santa Cruz tests for Fecal Coliform Bacteria as the primary method for determining if water is contaminated.
 The presence of indicator bacteria signify that other disease-causing organisms may also be present.
 Studies have shown that when the indicator bacteria exceeds a certain level there may be a greater chance of getting sick.

 How often does the County test the water?

-Santa Cruz County routinely tests 15 sites each week in rivers, creeks, and the ocean throughout the year.
-Another 30 sites are tested weekly to detect trends and track sources of contamination.
+Santa Cruz County routinely tests rivers, creeks, and the ocean beaches throughout the year.
 During rainy weather, testing of the recreational areas is reduced and more sampling is done of storm drain outlets and residential runoff.
 These areas can contaminate waterways for up to three days after the rainfall has ended.